pinballwizz/EBAZ4205-Arcade/EBAZ4205-Arcade/Readme.txt

 * Construct EBAZ-4205 Arcade PCB and connect a VGA Monitor, PS2 Keyboard and Stereo Speakers.
 * Open an Arcade project file using Vivado (version 2022.2 is recommended).
 * Compile the arcade project updating filepaths to source files as necessary.
-* Connect to EBAZ-4205 Board JTAG header and program EBAZ-4205 FPGA Board.
+* Connect Vivado to EBAZ-4205 Board JTAG header and program EBAZ-4205 FPGA Board.